Satori-Nakamoto/CUTcoin/Rpi_staking.md

     sudo apt-get install libgtest-dev && cd /usr/src/gtest && sudo cmake . && sudo make && sudo mv libg* /usr/lib/

+As a patch to build v3, we will need to do

+    sudo wget -O /usr/include/zmq.hpp https://raw.githubusercontent.com/zeromq/cppzmq/master/zmq.hpp

-After we return to the home folder with
+Now we can return to the home folder with

     cd ~

-we are finally ready to clone the repository and build CUTcoin!
+and we are finally ready to clone the repository and build CUTcoin!

     git clone --recursive https://github.com/cutcoin/cutcoin
     cd cutcoin